Skip to main content

 💬What Do Other Parents Think?

-Vallnord consistently earns one word from returning families: easy.
+Parents consistently use one word to describe Vallnord: easy.
 Easy on the wallet, easy on beginners, easy to navigate with small children in tow.
 Across review sites like OnTheSnow and Snow-Online, the Pal sector draws the most enthusiastic praise from parents, with comments like "Pal is the best beginner area we've found anywhere in Europe" appearing in various forms again and again.
 The combination of wide, gentle slopes, magic carpet lifts, and a gondola from La Massana that eliminates the morning car-and-boots scramble hits a nerve with families who've suffered through parking lot meltdowns at bigger resorts.

 The consistent complaint?
 The connection between Pal and Arinsal frustrates families every single season.
 A lift links the two sectors, but parents describe it as slow and poorly timed, eating into skiing hours if you're trying to explore both sides in a day.
 One reviewer on OnTheSnow put it bluntly: "Don't plan on skiing Pal and Arinsal in the same day with young kids.
 Pick one and commit."
 That tracks with our take entirely.
 The resort markets itself as one seamless domain, but the reality on the ground involves more waiting than the brochure suggests.